2350871G/L4Project/ner_jaccard/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: Demo NER in a new pipeline (Named Entity Recognition)
+# 🪐 spaCy Project: TYN NER Pipeline on Jaccard labelled data

-A minimal demo NER project for spaCy v3 adapted from the spaCy v2 [`train_ner.py`](https://github.com/explosion/spaCy/blob/v2.3.x/examples/training/train_ner.py) example script for creating an NER component in a new pipeline.
+An NER project for labelling "Things you'll need" in instructional text.
+Trained using data generated using Jaccard matching on noun chunks, with a threshold of 2/3 similarity for a span to be labelled, from the TYN section of Wikihow articles to label mentions of TYN in instructional article text.

 ## 📋 project.yml